01 of 07

 How to Find the Characters

 Meeting the characters at Disneyland can be fun.
 It can also be stressful.
-I have read stories online, with people saying that their entire trip was ruined because they spent all day trying (and failing) to find that one particular character.
+Some people complain that their entire trip was ruined because they spent all day trying (and failing) to find that one particular character.
 Try not to be that person.

 Sometimes, the best character interactions start with just plain luck.
 When it's time for the characters to leave the park, they often have a hard time getting away, with visitors running up to them all the way to their exit.
-When I took the photo above, Goofy had almost made it to the cast member door just behind him when he passed this family.
-Judging from the delighted looks on everyone's faces, they're delighted that he took the time to stop and say hello.
+Just before the photo above Goofy had almost made it to the door just behind him when he passed this family.
+Judging from the looks on everyone's faces, they're delighted that he took the time to stop and say hello.

 How to Find Out Where the Characters Will Be

-If you don't have the app and didn't pick up a printed schedule when you arrived, stop at Guest Relations, check in with Cast Members at the schedule boards in each park.
+If you don't have the app and didn't pick up a printed schedule when you arrived, stop at Guest Relations or check with Cast Members at the schedule boards in each park.

 Meeting the Characters in Disneyland